Retro-Devils/Devils-Box/README.md

 Devils Box has been tested and works on PI ZERO, PI 3, PI4 and Linux PC(with RetroPie)

-* UPDATE 10/14/22

-* DEVILS BOX WILL NOW CHECK THE DEVICE YOU ARE ON.

-* THEN IT WILL LOAD DIFFERENT VERSIONS BASED OPUON WHAT YOU ARE USING IT ON.
+* DEVILS BOX CHECKS THE DEVICE YOU ARE ON & WILL LOAD DIFFERENT VERSIONS BASED ON WHAT YOU ARE USING IT ON.

 VERSIONS INFO: